 Because the draft ordinance would increase the maximum number of dispensaries allowed in the unincorporated west county to four, the existing method of allocating dispensaries among the communities needs to be revised (see Section 6.108.030.D. of the draft dispensary ordinance).
-Staff proposes the following two options for the Committee's consideration:
+Staff has proposed the following two options: